Kees-van-der-Oord/NiVerDig/README.md

 Tasks can be ‘idle’ (sitting icon), ‘armed’ (‘on your mark’ icon)  or ‘running’ (running icon).
 The colored icon reflects the current state of each task.
 Click on the idle, arm or run icon to change the state of the task.
 An ‘idle’ task will not be started by a start trigger.
 After ‘Arm’ing the task, a start trigger will ‘start’ it.
 On completion of the task, it will become ‘idle’.
 The options ‘arm-on-startup’ and ‘arm-on-finish’ can be set to arm the task automatically on boot or task completion.

 ## Pins
 The Pins panel shows the definition of the NiVerDig logical pins.
 For each pin a ‘name’ is defined and the actual hardware pin they refer to.
-Pins can be in the input or output mode.
+Pins can be in the input, pullup, output or adc mode.
 The ‘Pullup’ mode is an input mode in which the pin voltage is pulled up to 5V.
 Short cutting the pin to ground e.g. with a button will pull it down.
 For the ‘output’ mode, you must specify the initial state of the output pin.
+When the 'adc' mode is selected, the hardware pin number refers to an analog pin, e.g. A0 when '0' is selected.
 Before setting the pin mode to ‘output’ you must check if the pin is not connected to another output, button or shortcutted to ground because the shortcut current can destroy the Arduino output port.
 The + and – buttons can be used to increase or decrease the number of logical pins.
 After changing the pin configuration, press ‘Send’ to apply the changes to the device.
 Pressing the ‘Save’ and ‘Load’ buttons save and load the pin configuration to text file.
 Tasks referring to the pins are not updated automatically for the changes in the pin definition.
 After any change, validate the definition of the tasks.